Middleton St George: Governance

 The village falls under the Sadberge and Middleton St. George ward of Darlington Borough Council, the parish council holds monthly meetings in th Parish Council building in the Water Park.

 Transport

 The original line of the Stockton and Darlington Railway passed through the village, which is now served by Dinsdale railway station, within a mile of the village is Teesside International Airport, formerly RAF Middleton St. George.

 Middleton St George is also served by an hourly bus service provided by Arriva North East, which links the airport to Darlington and Hurworth Place.

 Education

 The village primary school, St George's Church of England Academy has approximately 400 pupils aged 3 to 11, in 2019 it was among the top 3 percent of primary schools nationally for student progress.

-In the Neighbouring village of Hurworth is local secondary school Hurworth School where most of the villages 11-16 year olds attend.
+In the neighbouring village of Hurworth is local secondary school Hurworth School where most of the village's 11-16 year olds attend.